Skip to content

 These graduate certificates are designed for professionals who work full-time and are only offered part-time.
 This flexible scheduling helps you balance work, school, and personal responsibilities.

 These 100% online certificate programs are designed for working professionals and are offered part-time to maximize flexibility.
-To see the curriculum, view our courses page.
+To see the curriculum, view our programs page.

 These programs have no residency requirement and are delivered in a 100% online format to provide maximum flexibility for working professionals.

-Although the Graduate Certificates in Integrative Medicine and Nutrition do not offer virtual open houses, you can learn more about them by reviewing their overview page here, or by contacting our enrollment team.
+Although the Graduate Certificates in Integrative Medicine and Nutrition do not offer virtual open houses, you can learn more about them by reviewing their overview page, or by contacting our enrollment team.

 The Graduate Certificates in Integrative Medicine and Nutrition do not require an entrance exam.
-You can learn more about our admissions policy here.
+You can learn more about our admissions policy.

 Work experience is not required for admission to these programs.
 However, a degree in one of the core discipline areas is preferred.